RobinMeis/ttn-mqtt-py/README.md

 # ttn-mqtt-py
-Python3 MQTT Library for TTN
+Python3 MQTT Library for TTN.
+Currently only supports uplink messages

 ## Establish connection
 To connect to the TTN MQTT server, the following parameters are required: